bigscience-workshop/data_tooling/pii-manager/doc/tasks.md

 ## Class implementation

-In this case the task is implemented as a Python class.
+In this case the task is implemented as a full Python class.
 The class *must*:

  * inherit from `pii_manager.helper.BasePiiTask`
  * implement a `find` method with the following signature: